Fall of Light: Publication history

-Hardcover

 The novel was first released by Bantam in the United Kingdom and Canada as a Hardcover edition on 21 April 2016.

 And subsequently on 26 April 2016 in the United States by Tom Doherty Associates, an imprint of Macmillan Publishers.

-Audiobook

 An unabridged audiobook was released by Random House Audiobooks on 21 April 2016, which coincided with the UK Hardcover release.
 It is narrated by Barnaby Edwards.

 Reception

-Fall of Light received widespread critical acclaim, with fellow fantasy writer, Glen Cook, famed for his The Black Company series, lauding it as being a masterwork of the imagination that may be the high-water mark of the epic fantasy genre.
+Fall of Light received widespread critical acclaim, with fellow fantasy writer Glen Cook, famed for his The Black Company series, lauding it as being a masterwork of the imagination that might be the high-water mark of the epic fantasy genre.

-Writer and critic, Bill Capossere of Tor.com wrote in his very positive review, that while it certainly takes some time for the story to pick its pace, the wait is worth it.
+Writer and critic Bill Capossere of Tor.com wrote in his very positive review that while it certainly takes some time for the story to pick its pace, the wait is worth it.
 He stated that the book was filled with wonderfully thoughtful, intense, and important examinations of the world we live in.

-Dan Ruffolo of Strange Currencies, wrote that Fall of Light continued a fascinating glimpse into the history of the amazing setting of the world that was introduced in the Malazan Book of the Fallen series, and that Erikson continues his top-notch writing of both scene and dialogue.
+Dan Ruffolo of Strange Currencies wrote that Fall of Light continues a fascinating glimpse into the history of the amazing setting of the world that was introduced in the Malazan Book of the Fallen series, and that Erikson continues his top-notch writing of both scene and dialogue.
 He concluded that Erikson's ability to handle even very serious scenes with exactly the right type of humour and wit made Fall of Light a pleasure to read.

 The reviewer at the Critical Dragon stated that the novel builds on the ground established in Forge of Darkness, adding further depth and complexity to the world, while fleshing out the conflict and characters, which bodes extremely well for the third book, Walk in Shadow.
 He concluded by saying Fall of Light tells a riveting story of complex and powerful characters, with an amazing world to act as a backdrop, and key themes and concepts that give the story force and weight.

-Steven Diamond of Elitist Book Reviews praised the novel, the characters and the political intrigue, but criticized Erikson's tendency to over philosophize.
+Steven Diamond of Elitist Book Reviews praised the novel, the characters and the political intrigue, but criticized Erikson's tendency to over-philosophize.
 He noted that although it lends a more self-evaluative and introspective tone to the novel there were moments where he wished it would have pulled back just a bit.
-He also noted that Fall of Light likely wouldn’t sway a ton of readers, and concluded that if you liked Erikson to begin with, you'd like the book, but if you didn't then this wouldn't change your mind.
+He also noted that Fall of Light likely wouldn't sway a ton of readers, and concluded that if you liked Erikson to begin with, you'd like the book, but if you didn't then this wouldn't change your mind.